From the left - Sylvie & Jacques Guinaudeau, the owners of Château Lafleur, and Omri, vineyard's manager. September 2015 during harvest.

 Lafleur 2005 100p

 Tasted six times - last time in March 2015.
 Consistent notes.
 You hear angels sing!
-2005 will be a worthy rival to the unforgettable 2000 vintage, with its depth, breathtaking richness and refinement.
+2005 will rival the impressive 2000 vintage's depth, breathtaking richness, and refinement.
 Very dark.
-An incredibly potent wine, an intense and sensual nose of wild cherries, almost essence stuff on nose and palate, velvety all over, mighty, iron fist structure and fantastic balance.
+It is an incredibly potent wine with an intense and sensual nose of wild cherries, almost essence stuff on nose and palate, velvety all over, mighty, iron fist structure, and fantastic balance.
 It feels like this wine is just pure silk from start to end.
 Mind-boggling wine.

 Lafleur 2004 95p